Lima, New York: Geography

 Lima is in northeastern Livingston County.
 The northern town line is the border of Monroe County, and the eastern town boundary is the border of Ontario County.
 According to the United States Census Bureau, the town has a total area of 82.7 sqkm, of which 0.1 sqkm, or 0.17%, are water.
 Honeoye Creek, a north-flowing tributary of the Genesee River, defines the eastern town line.

 New York State Route 5 (in part, Avon-Lima Road and East Main Street) conjoined with U.S. Route 20 is a major east-west highway.
 New York State Route 15A, a north-south highway, intersects NY-5/US-20 in Lima village.

 Education

-Public schools in Lima are in the Honeoye Falls-Lima Central School District and include Honeoye Falls-Lima Senior High School, Honeoye Falls-Lima Middle School, and Manor Intermediate School.
+Public schools in Lima are in the Honeoye Falls-Lima Central School District and include Honeoye Falls–Lima High School, Honeoye Falls-Lima Middle School, and Manor Intermediate School.
 The Lima Primary School is in the district.
 The school mascot is the cougar.

 As of June 2009, Genesee Community College had started construction for one of its satellite campuses.
 The campus was expected to be finished and open for the fall 2009 semester.

 Elim Bible Institute and College is located in Lima village.
 It is a Christian college that offers a two-year degree and certifications in religious study.

 Lima Christian School (est. 1974) is a private school representing 15 local districts, grades K-12.